agentmodels/agentmodels.org/chapters/5b-myopia.md

 ------

 The Greedy agent will do well if good short-term actions produce good long-term consequences.
 In Bandit problems, elaborate long-terms plans are not needed to reach particular desirable future states.
-It turns out that a maximally Greedy agent, who only cares about the immediate reward ($$C_g = 1$$), often does well on the standard stochastic Multi-arm bandit problem --  provided that it has some noise in its actions refp:sutton119xreinforcement.
+It turns out that a maximally Greedy agent, who only cares about the immediate reward ($$C_g = 1$$), does well on the standard Multi-arm bandit problem -- provided that it has some noise in its actions TODO add sutton barto cite refp:sutton119xreinforcement.

 In this example, we show the performance of Greedy agents with varying softmax noise and varying bound $$C_g$$.